-At the start of Year 12 students are given the opportunity to develop their extra-curricular experiences by signing up to and completing a ‘Brookfield Enrichment Programme’ course through the Stellar programme to gain extra skills and work experience.
+At the start of Year 12, students are given the opportunity to develop their extra-curricular experiences by signing up to and completing a ‘Brookfield Enrichment Programme’ course through the Stellar Programme to help them gain extra skills and work experience.

 There is early identification of those students contemplating Oxbridge, Medicine, Dentistry or Veterinary Science applications so guidance can be tailored specifically.
 A trip is organised to the University of Oxford for our most able students.

 During assemblies and form time, Year 12 students are encouraged to think about and plan their future Post 18 careers paths.
 They should research personal development opportunities, including those run by organisations, companies and universities.
 It is important they attend University Open Days and Taster sessions at their earliest convenience this year.